Jasmine Ramilo: Career

+Junior

-Ramilo trains in Marche, Italy.
-In 2023, she made history by winning a bronze medal with clubs at the Junior Asian Championships in Manila, becoming the first Filipina gymnast to win a medal at that event.
+In 2023, she made history by winning a bronze medal with clubs at the Junior Asian Championships in Manila, becoming the first Filipino gymnast to win a medal at that event.

+Senior

 She became a senior in 2024 and made her debut at the World Cup in Baku, where she placed 36th in the all-around, 25th with hoop, 30th with ball, 25th with clubs and 42nd with ribbon.
 At the Asian Championships in Tashkent, she took 13th place overall, 9th with hoop, 25th with ball, 13th with clubs and 22nd with ribbon.
 In June she participated in the World Cup in Milan, finishing 30th in the all-around, 25th with hoop, 33rd with ball, 38th with clubs and 26th with ribbon.

 Ramilo began her 2025 season by competing at the International Rhythmic Gymnastics Tournament–Olympia 74 Cup in early February.
 There she won three medals, a gold and two bronzes.
 In April, she competed at the World Cup in Sofia, where she placed 46th in the all-around, and then at the next World Cup in Baku, where she finished 29th.

 In May, she competed at the Asian Championships.
-She finished in 9th place in the all-around, making her the highest-placing gymnast representing a country from Southeast Asia at the championships.
+She finished in 9th place in the all-around, making her the 2nd highest-placing gymnast representing a country from Southeast Asia at the championships.
+In late August, she was selected to represent Philippines as their only individual gymnast at the 2025 World Championships in Rio de Janeiro, Brazil.
+She came in 60th in all-around qualifications out of 97 gymnasts.

+In December, she won the gold medal in all-around at the 2025 SEA Games in Thailand in front of Mikayla Angeline Yang despite the wrong music being played during her hoop routine.

+In May 2026, she competed at the 2026 Asian Championships in Bishkek, and placed 13th in the all-around final.